k8svisual/vpk/public/docs/ownerref.md

 ---

-Viewing is selectable by Kind, Namespace, or Level.
-Level is a view that shows a defined number of links for the owner reference.
-If any Level 1 views will shown they will always have the highest level item without any viewable yaml.
-The owner reference is in the child resource but the identified parent resource could not be located to provide the yaml for viewing.
+OwnerRef Links provides a view of the owner reference chain for resources in the selected namespace.

+From the namespace drop-down select a single namespace.
+Once a namespace has been selected press the __View selected namespace__ button.

+If there is no selected namespace a warning message is displayed.

+The results are a graph of the relationships with the Owner at the highest level in the graph.
+Click on any of the displayed color retangles and the associated resource definition will be displayed.

+---

 <!-- <a style="float: right;" href="javascript:docNextTopic()">&nbsp;&nbsp;Next&nbsp;<i class="fas fa-lg fa-arrow-right"></i></a>
 <a style="float: right;" href="javascript:docNextTopic('toc')">&nbsp;&nbsp;TOC&nbsp;&nbsp;</a>